Injectable Compounded Tirzepatide and Semaglutide ( from Hallandale Pharmacy)

 Is there a long term commitment for the weight loss medications?

-No, there is no subscription, automatic withdrawal of payments and you can stop anytime.
+No, there is no subscription, no automatic withdrawal of payments and you can stop anytime.

 If you do not feel that the medications are working for you, you may stop taking them, there is no “weaning off” period needed.